longanw/nuc8i5beh/README.md

 Boot -> Secure Boot -> Disable
 ```
 #### Issues
-- Sometimes,there is no signal on display when the computer was booting from coldboot and using the type-c output.
-Unplug the power plug for a minute, then power on the machine is a good idea.
+- There is no signals on the display sometimes When using TypeC-to-DP output.
+Just re-poweron the display, everything will be all right.

 #### Tools